tymyrddin/purple/source/docs/crucible/games/ankh-crisis-sim.md

 them speak openly about failure and pressure without pointing at a real location, and recognise the pattern without the defensive reaction the real one would trigger.
 The game ends the way the job does, with no victory
 screen: "You served your term.
 Here is what happened."

+That is incident response one level up from the console: the same fail-safely rehearsal the [incident-response](../../incident-response/index.rst) exercises run for responders, played instead by the people who set the budget and carry the consequences.